-The 3300 bi-potentiostat/FRA can make low current, low noise measurements simultaneously at the tip and substrate to address specialist applications in surface science and the study of living cells. ac-SECM is a new technique that has the capability to measure surface phenomena without the presence of a mediator.
-This feature is useful in the field of corrosion as it allows measurement without the need for additional chemicals.
+The 3300 bi-potentiostat/FRA can make low current, low noise measurements simultaneously at the tip and substrate to address specialist applications in surface science and the study of living cells.

 The SECM technique can be combined with the OSP470 module or the ic-SECM470 module and make both constant height and constant distance measurements.